TaisukeMorimoto/hubs-ce-terraform-and-helm/README.md

 This repository manages the AWS resources needed to build the community version as code in terraform and deploys them using helm.

+By writing the AWS resources required for Hubs Community edition as IaC in terraform, resources can be built in one shot with terraform apply.

+This is useful for preventing simple mistakes in configuring manually in the AWS console and for deploying to multiple environments.

 This repository depends on [mozilla-hubs-ce-chart](https://github.com/hubs-community/mozilla-hubs-ce-chart).

 # My Local Environment